dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 - **More abilities baseline to allow for less maths rows and more utility rows**.
 MoC vs BT vs FF isn’t interesting, it’s a numbers exercise, whereas Tiger’s Dash vs Wild Charge vs Renewal is
 - **AoE row to provide more AoE options based on situation**, e.g. Burst, Cleave, Funnell and/or Sustained AoE - for example they could’ve made PW baseline, then replaced it in the tree with Apex, providing a Funnel AoE option
 - **BrS back to a Legion style** BrS where pressing it in AoE mattered
-- **Berserk should interact with Swipe** some way, for example while in Berserk they could lift the 2cp limit on Swipe to allow it to feel better in AoE, the current Berserk AoE rotation isn’t intuitive and can confuse a lot of new players
+- **Berserk should interact with Swipe** in some way, for example while in Berserk they could lift the 2cp limit on Swipe to allow it to feel better in AoE, the current Berserk AoE rotation isn’t intuitive and can confuse a lot of new players
 - **SbT back to an execute**
 - For a bit of fun, I’d love if **Feral had Shroud as it’s Druid-specific utility**, aka not give it to the other Druid specs - Ashamane’s Shroud (ty Trem & Kitch) and it behaved the exact same way as Rogues Shroud
 - **AoE stun** (Ashamane’s leg sweep)